-Yesterday, some time shortly after eating his breakfast, my cousin David slipped away.
+Yesterday, some time shortly after eating his breakfast, my cousin David slipped away and departed this world.

 Just a little over a year ago, I found myself writing a blog post in memory of David’s brother, my cousin Robert.
-After a brief illness he had died in a manner that felt sudden and as if something had been left undone or overlooked, and while we keenly felt his loss, we did, in one sense experience a measure of relief.
+After a brief illness he had died in a manner that felt sudden and as if something had been left undone or overlooked, and while we keenly felt the loss when he departed, we did, in one sense experience a measure of relief.

 Just a few weeks earlier David, had been diagnosed with lung cancer that had metastasized to the brain.
 At the time, we had worried about what would happen to Robert when David died; we could not see seven weeks into the future and know that the problem we anticipated was not the problem we would face.